 No Dear!
-Web Development is not limited to websites, you can create browsers, plugins, games, e-commerce and SOFTWARES too.
+Web Development is not limited to websites, you can create browsers, plugins, games, e-commerce, and SOFTWARES too.
 The development scope is too vast, describing it would take more than one article.
-WebDev can get you jobs in high-reputed companies like Facebook, Microsoft, Google etc. or you could always work as a high-profiled freelancer.
-Although beginning career might disappoint you, but as you keep growing, so does your pay cheque.
+WebDev can get you jobs in high-reputed companies like Facebook, Microsoft, Google, etc. or you could always work as a high-profiled freelancer.
+Although beginning a career might disappoint you, as you keep growing, so does your paycheque.

-Web Development, although fun, requires hard work especially during PHP/ASP.net phase.
+Web Development, although fun, requires hard work, especially during the PHP/ASP.net phase.
 You have to work in a specific order if you want to become a good web developer.

 Step 1 – HTML5

-Though easy it seems, HTML5 is certainly not the old HTML as we know it.
+- Though easy it seems, HTML5 is certainly not the old HTML as we know it.
 HTML5 is the extended functional form of HTML4 with many more features than the former version.
-With HTML5, you can not only prepare basic webpage structure easily, but can store variables on page itself, create games on it, don’t need to rely on flash anymore to run your videos and animation and with a nice 4 months in-depth study, can even create full functioning blog, without even touching server side languages like PHP.
+With HTML5, you can not only prepare basic webpage structure easily, but can store variables on the page itself, create games on it, don’t need to rely on flash anymore to run your videos and animation, and with a nice 4 months of in-depth study, can even create a full functioning blog, without even touching server-side languages like PHP.

-Avoid Head-start and HTML5 for dummies book as they are not much practical on subject.
+- Avoid Head-start and HTML5 for dummies books as they do not have much practice on the subject.

 Step 2 – CSS

-Who adds colours to rainbows?
+- Who adds colors to rainbows?
 CSS surely does.

-With the application of CSS, you can define your web in a colourful and smooth way.
-Like HTML, CSS has grew into CSS3, with which, you can also add transitions to pages, scrolls and even mouse hovers.
-You can even make your site elegant or flashy by using just few lines of CSS3.
+- With the application of CSS, you can define your web in a colorful and smooth way.
+Like HTML, CSS has grown into CSS3, with which, you can also add transitions to pages, scrolls, and even mouse hovers.
+You can even make your site elegant or flashy by using just a few lines of CSS3.

-Now as you learned HTML5 and CSS3 so far, designing pages won’t look much hard to you.
-You can either design your own pages or templates or can work into responsive layouts that can adapt any device’s screen.
+Now as you learn HTML5 and CSS3 so far, designing pages won’t look much hard to you.
+You can either design your own pages or templates or can work into responsive layouts that can adapt to any device’s screen.

-So far, it’s all about developing a website from front-end.
+So far, it’s all about developing a website from the front end.
 How it looks and how should it react, but real work takes place behind the curtains.
-PHP is a server-side language, and it handles all the real work and completely relies on your internet connection (unless you’re working on local host which I don’t recommend for projects).
+PHP is a server-side language, and it handles all the real work and completely relies on your internet connection (unless you’re working on a local host which I don’t recommend for projects).

-- First Half of these learning procedure is working on front-end
+- The first half of this learning procedure is working on the front-end

 Time required: 4 Months (500 hours at least)*